-The thing is, he’s amassed a large collection of cards over the years, and it can sometimes be difficult to tell if they’re worth anything.
+The thing is, he’s amassed an extensive collection of cards over the years, and it can sometimes be difficult to tell if they’re worth anything.

 There are no two ways about it.
-Michael Jordan rookie cards and cards, in general, are some of the most expensive basketball cards that money can buy.
+Michael Jordan’s rookie cards and cards, in general, are some of the most expensive basketball cards that money can buy.

 It’s partly a case of being in the right place at the right time, but there’s no denying that he helped to revolutionize the sport for the better, taking charge of his team as he led the Red Bulls through one of the most dominant eras in modern sports.

-He’s the original star player in the NBA, loved all over the world, and Jordan also made basketball relevant again in the US.
-Everyone wanted a piece of MJ at the time, which is why his collectible cards helped to kickstart the hobby in the mid 1980s.
+He’s the original star player in the NBA, loved worldwide, and Jordan made basketball relevant again in the US.
+Everyone wanted a piece of MJ at the time, which is why his collectible cards helped to kickstart the hobby in the mid-1980s.

-The list has a range of cards from three different decades, including RCs, signed patches, and even an appearance from LeBron James!
+The list has a range of cards from three decades, including RCs, signed patches, and even an appearance from LeBron James.

 It’s hard to find a more iconic card than Michael Jordan’s 1986 Fleer.
-Everything from the red, white and blue background to image itself is memorable, as Jordan soars towards the net in a classic action shot.
+Everything from the red, white, and blue background to the image is memorable, as Jordan soars towards the net in a classic action shot.

 This is partly attributed to the release of The Last Dance, as His Airness hit mainstream attention once more, and fans began clamoring to own a piece of basketball history.

-They were plentiful when the set was originally released, so why is it so expensive?
-The borders found on the front of the card are particularly susceptible to wear and chipping, and the card can also have issues relating to centering.
+They were plentiful when the set was initially released, so why is it so expensive The borders found on the front of the card are particularly susceptible to wear and chipping, and the card can also have issues with centering.

-Seen as ‘the Jordan RC’, it’s easy to see why this classic option makes the list of his most valuable cards right now.
+Seen as ‘the Jordan RC’, it’s easy to see why this classic option makes the list of his most valuable cards.